 Guest Blog by Courtney Boykin, 3L at the University of Memphis Cecil C. Humphreys School of Law

 So if you’re anything like me, you came into law school not totally knowing what you’re getting yourself into.
-I was aware that I had to take a bar exam, but people tend to overlook the fact that a multistate professional responsibility exam is required, as well.
+I was aware that I had to take a bar exam, but people tend to overlook the fact that a multistate professional responsibility exam (MPRE) is required, as well.

 I was registered to take an exam for which I had never taken a class and had no idea what to expect.

-On the day of the exam, I arrived early to the testing site.
-Amongst my other required materials, I had 3 major tools with me, Kleenex, cough drops, and Carmex.
-When I got into the building, there were about 5 other students.
+I arrived early to the testing site.
+Among my other required materials, I had three major tools with me: Kleenex, cough drops and Carmex.
+When I got into the building, there were about five other students.
 We had no idea where we were going.
-5 eventually grew to 30.
-Imagine 30 students walking around a building trying to figure out what’s happening.
-(Yes…a mess.)
-Eventually, we found our check-in stations and got our room assignments.
+Five students eventually grew to about 30 students.
+Imagine 30 of us walking around a building trying to figure out what’s happening.
+(Yes, my MPRE experience was a mess, so far.)
+Eventually, we found our check-in stations and room assignments.

-The exam itself wasn’t extremely gruesome.
-It was nothing like the LSAT (which I think was TERRIBLE!).
-The questions were typically straightforward, but the answer choices had a few nuances here and there.
+Nothing like the LSAT (which I thought was TERRIBLE).
+The MPRE questions were straightforward, but the answer choices had a few nuances here and there.
 It’s kind of one of those things where one answer choice may not be “moral” to you, per se, but it’s not “illegal” or “unethical.”

-When I finished the exam, I kid you not, I had NO idea how I did.
-I knew I either did REALLY well or REALLY poorly.
+When I finished the exam, I kid you not, I had no idea how I did.
+I knew I either did really well or really poorly.